There are a number of customer service tips that have been used time and time again to create great experiences.

 With Help Scout, you can avoid this situation entirely through using features like built-in customer profiles.

 Styling affects communication.
 Tone affects communication.
-Common mistakes to be made are using passive-aggressive language (“Actually…”) or confusing customers with slang, colloquialisms, or technical jargon.
+Common mistakes include using passive-aggressive language (“Actually…”) or confusing customers with slang, colloquialisms, or technical jargon.

 Here’s another: which one of the following statements do you think is more appropriate?